devmintorg/Module-3-Evaluation/README.md

 ## Other features

-- pre-commit hook tests each case automatically before each commit
+- Pre-commit hook tests each case automatically before each commit
 - Solhint for linting
 - Natspec documentation
 - Secret keeping (but example shown)